MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-queueuserapc2.md

 If the function succeeds, the return value is nonzero.

 If the function fails, the return value is zero.
-To get extended error information, call [GetLastError](/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror). **Windows Server 2003 and Windows XP:** There are no error values defined for this function that can be retrieved by calling [GetLastError](/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror).
+To get extended error information, call [GetLastError](/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror).

 ## -remarks